azaleacolburn/darjeeling/README.md

 # Notes
 - Darjeelings implementations of Dataframes is now deprecated
-- I don't like AI, I'm just doing this because I like Rust, programming, and I thought maintaining a crate would be fun.
+- I don't like AI, I'm just doing this because I like Rust, programming.
 Don't let AI slop replace human innovation and art.